Fully chaotic conservative models for some torus homeomorphisms: Preliminaries

-We will say $z \in \partial \mathcal{O}$ is \textit{accessible} if there exists a curve in $\mathcal{O}$ which lands at $z$.
-Note that any neighbourhood $U$ of a point $z$ in $\mathcal{O}$ intersects both $\mathcal{O}$ and its complement.
+Note that any neighbourhood $U$ of a point $z$ in ${\bck \partial}\mathcal{O}$ intersects both $\mathcal{O}$ and its complement.
 By drawing a curve inside $U$ between points in each of these components, and which does not go through $z$, we obtain the following result.

 \begin{remark} The set of accessible points is dense in $\partial \mathcal{O}$. \end{remark}